openedx/openedx-user-groups/docs/decisions/0004-refresh-and-consistency-framework.rst

 This ADR builds upon and extends the foundational architecture established in previous ADRs:

-* **Model Foundation Dependency**: The refresh and consistency framework operates on the UserGroup, Criterion, and UserGroupMembership models defined in :doc:`ADR 0002: User Groups Model Foundations <../0002-user-groups-model-foundations>`.
+* **Model Foundation Dependency**: The refresh and consistency framework operates on the UserGroup, Criterion, and UserGroupMembership models defined in :doc:`0002-user-groups-model-foundations`.
-* **Runtime Architecture Dependency**: The event-based update system utilizes the evaluation engine, orchestration layer, and backend clients defined in :doc:`ADR 0003: Runtime Architecture <../0003-runtime-architecture>`.
+* **Runtime Architecture Dependency**: The event-based update system utilizes the evaluation engine, orchestration layer, and backend clients defined in :doc:`0003-runtime-architecture`.
-* **Criterion Type Integration**: Event mappings and refresh strategies are defined as part of each criterion type's registration, following the registry-based approach established in ADR 0003.
+* **Criterion Type Integration**: Event mappings and refresh strategies are defined as part of each criterion type's registration, following the registry-based approach established in :doc:`0003-runtime-architecture`.

 **Internal Framework Dependencies:**